 Design Flexibility

-You can customise every detail to fit your brand perfectly with one of these themes and if none of those 14 work for you, theres so many more WordPress themes out there built by third-party developers.
+You can customise every detail to fit your brand perfectly with one of their official themes and if none of those work for you there are thousands more WordPress themes built by third-party developers that you can use.

 Tools and Features